targetteal/o2-pt/game-book.md

 ## Circle meeting structure

 Circle meetings start with a check in round and end with a check out round.
-The facilitator fills the meeting with one or more of the 5 different functions available, according to the time available and the needs of the circle.
+The facilitator fills the meeting with one or more of the 5 different modes available, according to the time available and the needs of the circle.

 In the check in round, one at a time, each participant shares how he or she is coming to the meeting.